81st Golden Globes: Ceremony information

 This was the first Golden Globe Awards ceremony after the Hollywood Foreign Press Association (HFPA) disbanded in 2023.
 On June 12, 2023, the HFPA announced that all of its rights and properties related to the Golden Globes were acquired by Dick Clark Productions and Eldridge Industries.

 On February 21, 2023, the date of the ceremony was announced.
 It came back on a Sunday night slot after being moved to Tuesday for the previous year.
 On September 18, 2023, Glenn Weiss and Ricky Kirshner were announced as its executive producers and showrunners.
 On November 17, 2023, it was announced that CBS had acquired the broadcast rights to the ceremony, replacing the Golden Globes' long-time U.S. broadcast partner NBC.

 The nominations were announced on December 11, 2023, during an event co-hosted by Cedric the Entertainer and Wilmer Valderrama.
 Most of the categories were revealed during a live-streaming presentation, while ten of the categories were revealed during another segment on CBS Mornings.

 On December 21, comedian and actor Jo Koy was announced as the host.
-Before this announcement, it was reported that a source with knowledge of the conversations told CNN that at least five A-list comedic actors, including Chris Rock and Ali Wong, declined offers to host.
-The three hosts of the podcast SmartLess, actors Jason Bateman, Will Arnett, and Sean Hayes, also reportedly declined the offer.
+Before this announcement, it was reported that a source with knowledge of the conversations told CNN that at least five A-list comedic actors, including Chris Rock and Ali Wong, declined offers to host; the hosts of the podcast SmartLess (actors Will Arnett, Jason Bateman, and Sean Hayes) also reportedly declined the offer.
 That same month, TheWrap reported that 64 voters threatened to withhold their final-round votes in protest, after being told that they would not be given tickets to the ceremony.

 With the awards no longer being overseen by the HFPA, a new, racially and ethnically diverse group of voters consisting of 300 journalists representing 76 countries selected the 2023 nominees and winners.

 For her portrayal of Mollie Burkhart in Killers of the Flower Moon, Lily Gladstone became the first Indigenous actor to win a Golden Globe Award, winning for Best Actress in a Motion Picture – Drama.